Interlisp/online/docs/Demo_mode.md

 ```<START-SCRIPT>``` is a URL pointing to a start-script lisp file that can be wget'd by the OIO server.  ***This URL must be encoded using the equivalent of Javascript's *encodeURIComponent*.
 The easiest way to do this is via one of the many websites that offer this service such as https://meyerweb.com/eric/tools/dencoder/.

 In addition to the *start* query parameter, Demo mode supports the *notecards=1* and *rooms=1* query parameters.
-If these query parameters are included in the Demo mode URL, then NoteCards (and/or Rooms) will be automatic
+If these query parameters are included in the Demo mode URL, then NoteCards (and/or Rooms) will be automatically started when Online Medley runs, in addition to the start-script.

+Any of the query parameters (start, notecards, rooms) can be left off, with the